 3. Find fresh water and shade

 Any time you take your dog out in the sun for an extended period of time, it’s important to provide opportunities for shady naps and hydration.
 The beach can be hard exercise, and blistering temps can lead to fatigue or dehydration.
 Pack plenty of water bottles and a drinking bowl for your dog.

 4. Steer clear of choppy water

 Water that’s busy with large waves, boats, boards, or jet skis can scare your dog, so try to find an area with calm water.
 Even if your dog is an adventurous and capable swimmer, rip tides and rough water can be dangerous.

 5. Watch what they drink

 Mmm… salt.
-Many dogs love to drink salt water at the ocean—but it’s not good for them.
+Many dogs love to drink salt water at the beach—but it’s not good for them.
 Do you best to limit drinking salt water and encourage hydrating with fresh water.
 Otherwise, you could be dealing with diarrhea and an upset tummy later on.
 A collapsible water dish is a great thing to pack.
 Don’t forget to bring plenty of fresh, cool water too!

 6. Stay sun-protected

 Dogs can burn too, especially if they have light skin and fur or short hair.
-Focus on the ears and nose.
-You can even purchase sunscreen made for pets.
+Just like humans, they’re also at risk for skin cancer.

 7. Keep a look out for dangerous items